adobe/brackets/README.md

 I found a bug/missing feature!
 ------------------------------

-We're tracking bugs in [the Brackets github issue tracker](https://github.com/adobe/brackets/issues).
+Brackets bugs are tracked in [the Brackets github issue tracker](https://github.com/adobe/brackets/issues).
 When filing a new bug, please remember to include:

 * Brackets version/sprint number (or commit SHA if you're pulling directly from the repo)